Mustard seed futures rise on positive cues

 Magazine Archives

-New Delhi, Apr 15 (PTI) Mustard seed prices increased by Rs 7 to Rs 3,807 per quintal in futures trade Monday as traders built up positions amid positive cues from physical markets.
-Marketmen attributed the uptick in mustard seed futures price to pick up in demand from oil mills amid tight arrivals from producing belts.
-On the National Commodity and Derivatives Exchange, mustard seed for delivery in May advanced by Rs 7, or 0.18 per cent, to Rs 3,807 per quintal with an open interest of 76,320 lots.
-The delivery for June also moved up by Rs 7, or 0.01 per cent, to Rs 3,849 per quintal with an open interest of 7,220 lots.
-PTI SHW RUJ RVKRVK
+New Delhi, Apr 12 (PTI) Mustard seed prices increased by Rs 17 to Rs 3,790 per quintal in futures trade Friday as traders built up positions amid positive cues from physical markets.
+Marketmen attributed the uptick in mustard seed futures prices to pick up in demand from oil mills amid tight arrivals from producing belts.
+On the National Commodity and Derivatives Exchange, mustard seed for May delivery advanced by Rs 17, or 0.45 per cent, to Rs 3,790 per quintal with an open interest of 60,790 lots.
+Also, the delivery for June moved up by Rs 20, or 0.50 per cent, to trade at Rs 3,833 per quintal with an open interest of 7,010 lots.
+PTI ADI RUJ RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today